curlyboi/PolarGrabber/README.md

 Additionally, the program also creates a text file where it writes all the readings prefixed with current date and time for further analysis.

-It is a command line application and will output some symbols:
-+ symbol = new listener connected, - symbol = listener disconnected (which is detected only when trying to send HR data, not sooner given how the nature of HttpListener works in .NET), heart symbol - HR data received and processed
+It is a command line application and will output some symbols: plus symbol = new listener connected, minus symbol = listener disconnected (which is detected only when trying to send HR data, not sooner given how the nature of HttpListener works in .NET) heart symbol = HR data received and processed

 Press Enter to gracefully stop the app.
 If you hard-terminate the app, it will block the BT device for couple of seconds before it can be used again.